TaymoorAbdeen/CollegeCms/README.md

 # Kirkuk CMS
- a content management system for universities built in laravel framework it has three user types
+ a content management system for universities built in laravel framework.
+It has three user types

 | Type | Role |
 | ----------- | ----------- |